GabrielPJL12/LeetCodeSolutions/README.md

 # 🧠 LeetCode Solutions

 Welcome to my personal collection of LeetCode solutions!
-This repository contains my solutions to various coding problems on [LeetCode](https://leetcode.com/), written in multiple programming languages.
+This repository contains my solutions to various coding problems on [LeetCode](https://leetcode.com/).

 ## 📌 Goals